hydrousme2/pix2pixhd/README.md

-# This is a Pytoch implementation of Pix2PixHD as proposed in [High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs](https://arxiv.org/abs/1711.11585) (Wang et al. 2018)
+# This is a Pytorch implementation of Pix2PixHD as proposed in [High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs](https://arxiv.org/abs/1711.11585) (Wang et al. 2018)

 # Architecture is as follows:
 ## 1. Generator